hikeventures/hikeventures.github.io/_posts/best/2014-11-19-best-camping-stoves.markdown

 The Jetboil MicroMo offers a push-button igniter and a heat indicator and comes with a 0.8 liter cooking cup.

-The Jetboil MicorMo is cold weather compatible down to -6 C. The Jetboil MicroMo can also store the gas canister.
+The Jetboil MicorMo is cold weather compatible down to -6 °C. The Jetboil MicroMo can also store the gas canister.

 <a href="http://amzn.to/2elZvBk" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>